CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 The MACAddress otherName follows the general rules for otherName constraints in RFC 5280, Section 4.2.1.10.
 A name constraints extension MAY impose permittedSubtrees and excludedSubtrees on id‑on‑MACAddress.

-A constraint that is represented as a `macAddress48Constraint` is relevant only to `macAddress` values that are encoded using 6 octets; such a constraint is ignored for `macAddress` values that are encoded using 8 octets.
-Likewise, a constraint that is represented as a `macAddress64Constraint` is relevant only to `macAddress` values that are encoded using 8 octets; such a constraint is ignored for `macAddress` values that are encoded using 6 octets.
+A constraint that is represented as an OCTET STRING of exactly 12 octets is relevant only to `macAddress` values that are encoded using 6 octets; such a constraint is ignored for `macAddress` values that are encoded using 8 octets.
+Likewise, a constraint that is represented as an OCTET STRING of exactly 16 octets is relevant only to `macAddress` values that are encoded using 8 octets; such a constraint is ignored for `macAddress` values that are encoded using 6 octets.

+To determine if a constraint matches a given name value, the certificate-consuming application performs the following steps:

+1. Extract the mask bit pattern from the upper N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
+2. Extract the value bit pattern from the lower N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
+3. Perform an exclusive OR (XOR) operation with the value bit string extracted in step 2 and the octets of the name value.
-To determine if a constraint matches a given name value, the certificate-consuming application performs an exclusive OR (XOR) operation of the N-bit bit pattern of the constraint and the upper N bits of the `macAddress` OCTET STRING value.
-If the result of the XOR operation is a bit string consisting of entirely zeros, then the name matches the constraint.
+4. Perform a bitwise AND operation with the bit string calculated in step 3 and the mask bit pattern.
+5. If the result of step 4 is a bit string consisting of entirely zeros, then the name matches the constraint.
 Conversely, if the result of the operation is a bit string with at least one bit asserted, then the name does not match the constraint.

 The first octet of a MAC address contains two flag bits.